mdfaizan0/empire-rankings-dark/README.md

 Website allowing to consult the rankings for the different events of the game [Goodgame Empire](https://empire.goodgamestudios.com) using the [Goodgame Empire API](https://github.com/danadum/empire-api).

-The live version is available [here](https://danadum.github.io/empire-rankings).
+The live version of dark is available [here](https://empire-rankings-dark.netlify.app/).